digbmc/cwd-toolkit/_projects/07_embedded-content.md

 To add content that you want to fill the entire page width, we recommend that you set the page layout to "wide" and remove both the sidebar and Table of Contents to ensure that your embedded content will fit the screen as desired (these are the settings for the second example project including the ArcGIS Storymaps about National Parks).

 ### Other contents that you can embed
-* If you want to make a timeline for your project(s), you can follow this <a href="https://timeline.knightlab.com/" style="color: peach; text-decoration: underline ;">guide</a> to create a timeline.
+- If you want to make a timeline for your project(s), you can follow this <a href="https://timeline.knightlab.com/" style="color: peach; text-decoration: underline ;">guide</a> to create a timeline.
 You will also find the embed code of your timeline in this same guide which you can use to embed the timeline on your website.
-* If you want to embed a Google Map as shown below, follow step 2 from "Steps to Embed Content".
+- If you want to embed a Google Map as shown below, follow step 2 from "Steps to Embed Content".
- <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d24440.49827767732!2d-75.3074176!3d40.0293888!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e0!3m2!1sen!2sus!4v1657129930385!5m2!1sen!2sus" width="740" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>
+ <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m12!1m3!1d24440.49827767732!2d-75.3074176!3d40.0293888!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!5e0!3m2!1sen!2sus!4v1657129930385!5m2!1sen!2sus" width="740" height="450" style="border:0;" allowfullscreen loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Using Liquid syntax for embedded content
 If you want to embed different contents at a specfic position in multiple pages on your website, you can use liquid for making the process easier.
 Liquid is a templating language Jekyll uses to process pages on your site.
 With Liquid you can output and modify variables, have logic statements inside your pages and loop over content.
 This is to give an overview of what Liquid does but you don't have to know about Liquid to be able to use this template!